cfpb/design-system/docs/components/featured-content-modules.md

       remains in view at all screen sizes.
     variation_name: Centered visual
 usage: >-
-  * <h3>Use cases</h3>
+  #### Use cases

-    Use a featured content module when you want to highlight something that’s:
+    Use a featured content module (FCM) when you want to highlight something that’s:

-    Timely: Highlights a new tool or development.
+   * **Timely**: Highlights a new tool or development.
 Keep in mind: When you remove dated content from a FCM, make sure you're not getting rid of the only way users can navigate to it.
 Make sure to plan a permanent home for the content.

-    Impactful: Lets people know immediately how the content will affect them, how they can use it, and how it might enhance their understanding of—or experience with—the primary page content
+   * **Impactful**: Lets people know immediately how the content will affect them, how they can use it, and how it might enhance their understanding of—or experience with—the primary page content.

-    Localized: New content that specifically applies to people in a specific geographic area; it may be important for that audience to see their specific content first, and when it’s removed from the page it won’t disrupt the usual user flow.
+   * **Localized**: New content that specifically applies to people in a specific geographic area; it may be important for that audience to see their specific content first, and when it’s removed from the page it won’t disrupt the usual user flow.

-    Unique: Content that is specifically in the Bureau’s “wheelhouse” because of our position as an approachable, trusted, unbiased authority
+   * **Unique**: Content that is specifically in the Bureau’s “wheelhouse” because of our position as an approachable, trusted, unbiased authority.

-  * Featured content modules should highlight a single piece of content.
+  Featured content modules should highlight a single piece of content.
 That content can be almost anything, from a webpage to a blog post to a PDF to a video.